mattmaddux/SwiftUIDevice/README.md

 Size classes already give you basic information about the width of your window (and it's already available in the environment), but sometimes you might need more granular information for sizing.
 This split between devices is based on how Apple has chosen to render certain elements on different devices in different conditions (e.g. columns in master-detail nav views).
 Use it to make informed decisions about how to set manual widths.

+In order to keep updated with changes in the window size, this is implemented as a WindowReader view, used similarly to a GeometryReader (in fact it uses GeometryReader internally to respond to changes).

 WindowClass gives you four cases which break down like this:

 - Very Narrow (< 650 points)